 Castles in the Holy Land

 The Holy Land had been a battlefield for centuries already.
-The Byzantine Empire had fortified the towns against Persian attack, only to have them fall to the much smaller Arab armies in the wake of a plague.
+The Byzantine Empire had fortified the towns against Persian attack, only to have them fall to the much smaller Arab armies in the wake of a 6th century plague.
 Arabs had copied Byzantine structures to improve on fortifications, and additionally some of the most ancient fortified walls in the world were in this region.
-So once the castle-builders were able to seize cities, they could study foreign building methods.
+So once the castle-builders were able to conquer Middle Eastern cities, they could study foreign building methods.

-Next, in order to hold their new cities, they built their own forts and castles all over Palestine, Syria and Turkey.
+Next, in order to hold their new cities, they built their own forts and castles all over Palestine and Syria.
 They wanted to innovate as well as copy, in order to find new things that the enemy would not know how to overcome.
-The First Crusade was able to seize a lot of trading wealth in the region, so at first money was no barrier.
+The First Crusade was able to seize a lot of trading wealth in the region, so in the early years, money was no barrier.

 Crusader castles were built all of stone (instead of the stone and lumber methods of Northern Europe), partly because there was so little timber in the dry Near East.
 They designed around the concept of concentric rings with towers to look out over the land, instead of the early Norman “motte” that often sat on an artificial hill.
 The concept of defense had not changed: keep the besiegers at bay long enough for outside help to arrive.
 But the ways to delay their attackers became many and varied. (next: a typical Crusader castle)